 Projects – Zululand Conservation Trust

-Summary – The Zululand Conservation Trust are committed to the conservation of endangered species, whilst maintaining and supporting partnerships with neighbouring communities.
+Summary – The Zululand Conservation Trust is committed to the conservation of endangered species, whilst maintaining and supporting partnerships with neighboring communities.
 More details here.

 Observe / participate in clinical procedures

 Wildlife and / or captive routine health care

 Human-wildlife conflict, anti-poaching, and conservation techniques

 Conservation in the community: